larsrh/website/_articles/srilanka/hike.md

 The answer became clear within a few minutes:
 Our accomodation hosted a wedding.

-Like yesterday, we arrived as litterbugs, and---also like yesterday---we got immediately invited in and assisted.
+Like yesterday, we arrived filthy, and---also like yesterday---we got immediately invited in and assisted.
 We sat down in the host's office while we waited for our room to be ready.
 Meanwhile, the Tamil wedding was in full swing and lunch was being served.